 Carr, Fletcher(born: 1950)

-It was during the earlier part of 1973, that UK head football coach, Fran Curci, recruited Fletcher Carr to become an assistant football coach at UK [source: "Star gets coach post before finishing college," Jet, March 29, 1973, p.
+It was during the earlier part of 1973 that UK head football coach, Fran Curci, recruited Fletcher Carr to become an assistant football coach at UK [source: "Star gets coach post before finishing college," Jet, March 29, 1973, p.
 53].
-Fletcher Carr was a former player for Coach Curci when he was head football coach at the University of Tampa from 1968-1970.
-Fran Curci was also a native of Pennsylvania (Pittsburgh) and had played both high school and college football in Florida.
-He was head football coach at UK from 1973 to 1981 which was the end of his college coaching career.
+He was a former player for Coach Curci when Curci was head football coach at the University of Tampa from 1968-1970.
+Curci was also a native of Pennsylvania (Pittsburgh) and had played both high school and college football in Florida.
+He was head football coach at UK from 1973 to 1981, which was the end of his college coaching career.